 - Evernote: Evernote may be the most beloved and most frequently recommended productivity app.
 The website promises that “for everything you’ll do, Evernote is the workspace to get it done.”
 From writing, collecting, finding, and presenting, Evernote allows you to keep track of everything you need, and share and collaborate with others.

 - Trello: Trello acts as a board of virtual Post-It notes, allowing you to move from content planning and creation to distribution in a simple, yet robust platform.
 Cards, colors, and stickers keep projects organized and defined.

 Free tools to help you run a better business?
 Yes, please!

-Whether you find yourself acting like a designer, copywriter, salesperson, or strategist, these free tools for small businesses can help.
+Whether you find yourself acting like a designer, copywriter, salesperson, or strategist, these best productivity software for small business tools can help and, they're free.
 They’ll save you hundreds of hours and thousands of dollars.
 And they’re available for a grand sum of… drumroll… $0 apiece.

 1. Sales: Research your prospects with Crystal

 Account required: Yes (free, with some paid features)

 Useful for: Anyone who needs to connect with prospects